wp-plugins/thanks-you-counter-button/trunk/readme.txt

 = 1.6.3 =
 * 13.03.2009
 - Critical bug was fixed.
 TYCB widgets code could block blog work - PHP fatal error occured due to conflict with other plugin, wp-cumulus as reported.
 Thanks to [bgd](http://wordpress.org/support/profile/1516753) for reporting it.
+- Prefix 'thanks' was added to the constants names in the thanks_widgets.php to exclude possible name conflicts.

 = 1.6.2 =
 * 12.03.2009